Bigg Boss 11 Unseen & Uncut: Puneesh Gets B’day Bumps; Shilpa & Luv Wish Salman In A Special Way!

 Housemates Tease Puneesh

-Shilpa, Luv, Priyank and Akash keep teasing Puneesh by wishing him 'happy birthday puneesh' repeatedly, which makes Puneesh say, "Mein paida hi kyon hua"!
+Shilpa, Luv, Priyank and Akash keep teasing Puneesh by saying, "happy birthday puneesh" repeatedly, which makes Puneesh say, "Mein paida hi kyon hua!"

 Housemates Throw Puneesh In The Pool